 People may feel a sense of security hiding behind an anonymous account but the truth is that in this world you are rarely, truly anonymous.
 People get traced using the dark web, impersonations are uncovered and catfishing only lasts for so long, as my mum always said, “in the end the truth will always out “.

 Read more about RIPA; https://www.legislation.gov.uk/ukpga/2000/23/contents/enacted

-The DFE has actually given you, as educators more powers than the police, to be used with caution and with a lot of caveats, you could utilise this power in order to help in your investigation; https://www.gov.uk/government/publications/searching-screening-and-confiscation
+*Schools in England, have been given by the DFE more powers than the police, to be used with caution and with a lot of caveats, you could utilise this power in order to help in your investigation; https://www.gov.uk/government/publications/searching-screening-and-confiscation

 Find out more about the story here: https://www.bbc.com/news/education-59264238

 Contact POSH for further advice and support: https://saferinternet.org.uk/professionals-online-safety-helpline